-To quickly fix print spooler problems using Command Prompt, use these steps:
+To fix print spooler problems using Command Prompt, use these steps:

 Search for Command Prompt, right-click the top result, and select the Run as Administrator option.

 Type the following commands (one line at a time) to stop the print spooler, delete the printers folder content, and restart the printer spooler, and press Enter:

 net stop spooler del /Q /F /S "%systemroot%\System32\Spool\Printers\*.*" net start spooler

 After you complete the steps, you should be able to send a print job to the printer, and this time the printer should work.

-While this guide focuses on Windows 10, the ability to reset the “Print Spooler” has been around for a long time, which means that you can use the steps on Windows 8.1, Windows 7, and older versions.
+While this guide focuses on Windows 10, the ability to reset the “Print Spooler” has been around for a long time, which means that you can use the same steps on Windows 8.1, Windows 7, and older versions.

-If you’re still having issues printing, you can submit your questions in the Pureinfotech forums.
+If you are still having issues printing, you can submit your questions in the Pureinfotech forums.